acke-k/id1019-functional-programming/README.md

 ,                                                                  @@@@%&@@@@@@
 ,                                                                 @@@@@@@@@@@@@                                                                                                                                                     ,*       .**
 ```
-A tribute to Johan Montelius
+A tribute to Johan Montelius (This message does not reflect my personal opinion on climate change)